I have coached more than 50,000+ professionals on using Teams effectively. One common complaint – too many Microsoft Teams notifications.

 - Never use email notification

 - Channel notification ON for pinned channels.

 Notifications are interruptions.
 Firstly, you are suddenly distracted.
 Your concentration breaks.
 Due to this, the focus shifts to the interruption from the work at hand.
 As a result, the quality of your work suffers.
 Therefore, we should strive to minimize notifications.

 Intrusive – a popup and / or sound.
 You must look and act immediately.

 Of course, we must keep these to a bare minimum.

 Here, we are discussing Microsoft Teams.
 But you can apply these principles to all types of notifications.
 We get too many of them and that reduces our attention span.

 Non-intrusive – where notifications go and accumulate somewhere.

-What is happening across Teams which is relevant to me?
+First – Think – What is it that is happening across Teams and is relevant and important for me to me?

 What can be so important that I am allowing it to disturb me?